hyperboria/docs/en/notes/arc-workings.md

 > \<ansuz> +lotto
 > \<mg2bot> 1 in 1,329,227,995,784,915,872,903,807,060,280,344,576 chance of generating the same IPv6.
 Feeling Lucky?

-And that gets you the chances of anyone guessing a key that gets them *your* IP.
+*Arc:* And that gets you the chances of anyone guessing a key that gets them *your* IP.
 Even if they do, that doesn't mean its your key, so your traffic is still safe... it just means they can impersonate you (which would probably cause crazy things to happen to the routing logic, we should give two peers the same key just to test that...)

-### this node died, I think. updating to the latest commit

 Ansuz: A common problem I've noticed is that we store our information on IRC  bots that sometimes die. and a snippet like +lotto doesn't really  explain anything.
 It's just a huge issue that these things get figured out, and then forgotten. and people are supposed to just trust some irc bot that everything is secure.
 I'm trying to gather up all this info and put it in a better format, and mirror it all over the place (sync'ed with rsync/git atm)

-### About XOR distance and finding nodes
+## About XOR distance and finding nodes

 Ansuz: I've heard that cjdroute remembers nodes with similar xor values. randati is using this for fc00.org - generating new nodes to help expand his routing table.